Honors Guidelines and Expectations

 - Each committee member takes turns asking the student questions about their project.
 This often leads to a general discussion amongst the committee members.

 - The student is asked to leave the room so that the committee members can discuss the student’s ability to discuss/defend their project.
-They will then decide the level of honors.
+They will then decide whether the student has earned honors and the level of honors given.

-- The student is asked back into the room and informed what level of honors they will receive.
+- The student is asked back into the room and informed of the decision made by the committee.
 More often than not, committee members will ask students to make revisions to their thesis before they submit the final version to the repository.
 They should submit these changes first to their advisor who will then give the final approval to upload the work to the repository.

 - You should bring the committee approval form to the defense for your committee to sign.
 You will receive this form from the Emory College honors office.